 - Measuring vital signs, including blood pressure, oxygen level, and temperature

-- Dispensing medication
+- Dispensing medication as prescribed

-- Changing dressings or bandages
+- Changing dressings and bandages

-- Setting up equipment such as oxygen tents, portable radiograph (X ray) equipment, or IVs
+- Setting up equipment such as oxygen tents, portable radiograph (X-ray) equipment, or IVs

 - Assisting in minor medical procedures